marcusreaiche/projects/README.md

 #### Skills and technologies
 > Apache Airflow • Data pipeline dags • Data pipeline partitioning • Amazon S3 • Data pipeline maintenance • Redshift • Data pipeline creation • Data lineage

 In this project, I built an Airflow ETL dag that populates the Redshift data warehouse using log files stored in Amazon S3.
-This project is a natural extension of the [data warehouse](#data-warehouse) project enabling the schedule the ETL pipeline
+This project is a natural extension of the [data warehouse](#data-warehouse) project enabling the schedule of the ETL pipeline.

 The dag steps and tasks are depicted below.